A Retrieval-Augmented Generation Approach to Extracting Algorithmic Logic from Neural Networks: Methodology

 \subsection{Repository Configuration}

 Our system targets 19 carefully curated PyTorch repositories representing the state of the art in computer vision, natural language processing, and graph neural networks.
 Repositories are assigned priority levels (1 or 2) to guide indexing order, with priority-1 repositories containing the most frequently used components.
 Table~\ref{tab:repos} summarizes the repository configuration, and Figure~\ref{fig:repos} demonstrates comprehensive coverage of the PyTorch ecosystem.
-To contextualize this configuration, Figure~\ref{fig:repos} summarizes the distribution of extracted neural network blocks per repository.
-It presents a horizontal bar chart titled \emph{Neural network blocks by repository} with the x-axis labeled \emph{Blocks extracted} and a red dashed vertical line marking the overall mean (\(\approx 162\) blocks).
-The largest share arises from the aggregated ``Others (12 repos)'' group (335 blocks), underscoring a long tail of useful but individually smaller projects beyond the marquee libraries.
-Among the named repositories, \texttt{huggingface/transformers} (198) and \texttt{pytorch-image-models} (167) exceed the mean, reflecting their breadth of reusable layers and pretrained models. \texttt{pytorch/vision} (156) lies just below the mean, consistent with its focused scope on canonical vision components.
-Detection-centric libraries (\texttt{open-mmlab/mmdetection}, 142; \texttt{open-mmlab/mmsegmentation}, 118; \texttt{facebookresearch/detectron2}, 89) and infrastructure/tooling (\texttt{open-mmlab/mmcv}, 94) contribute substantial but below-mean counts.
-Together with Table~\ref{tab:repos}, this distribution indicates that our index covers both high-impact hubs and the broader ecosystem, enabling comprehensive retrieval across tasks and modalities.
+Figure~\ref{fig:repos} summarizes the per-repository distribution of extracted blocks (full discussion in Appendix~\ref{app:repo-dist}).

 \paragraph{Code-only cache (no weights).} The repository configuration JSON intentionally excludes model weights and large binary assets to avoid unnecessary cloning and keep indexing fast and reproducible.
 Our \emph{RepoCache} uses shallow, code-only checkouts; any optional weights remain with their upstream projects and are never fetched by default.